littensy/reflex/docs/docs/reference/reflex/apis/producer.md

 -   **Middleware functions are called in the order they are provided.** This means that middleware functions that depend on other middleware functions should be provided after their dependencies.

 -   **The return value matters!** Middleware functions can intercept dispatches and make them return a value other than the new state.
-If a middleware function returns a value, the next middleware function will receive that value instead of the original value.
+If a middleware function returns a value, the next middleware function will receive that value, and eventually will be returned by the dispatch function.

 ---